 - Providing repairs, maintenance and adaptions at our properties

 - Provide care and support for elderly and vulnerable customers

-- Keep in touch with our customers, understand your needs and preferences and invite you to events
+- Keeping in touch with customers to understand your needs and preferences and invite you to events

 - Prevent and detect crime and resolve disputes